The Gospel According to the Meninblack: Legacy

 Chris Roberts of Classic Rock writes that the Stranglers "retained full artistic freedom, and in The Gospel According to the Meninblack made what some have described as the first goth album, and others as the first techno album."
 Rob Hughes, also of Classic Rock, believes it to be "[t]he closest The Stranglers ever got to a full-on prog album," adding: "In the almost total absence of guitars, synths and electronic effects dominate, be it on the very strange 'Manna Machine' or the fairground-like 'Waltzinblack'."

 Burnel remains fond of the album for being "completely off-the-wall."
 He believes that while the album is now sonically "quite modern", at the time the album was viewed negatively because it was by the Stranglers, adding: "It was never regarded as an art album, because people just didn't see us in that light, apart from Billboards reviewer who said it was a work of genius.
 If you're going out having punch-ups, being physical savages, you're not allowed to have intellectual pretensions.
 But we had a foot in both camps, really."
 Hugh Cornwell considers it "probably" his favourite Stranglers album, "Because I like the underdog.
 It underachieved.
 And I love the spaceships landing."

+In 2026, Uncut ranked The Gospel According to Meninblack at number 149 in their list of "The 200 Greatest Goth Albums", describing the music as "the prog end of goth rock", a style which they believe validates the record's concept themes.